Submitted by on

 The high-level requirements to achieve FedRAMP compliance are:

-- Run a Continuous Monitoring (ConMon) program with monthly and annual reporting
+• Run a Continuous Monitoring (ConMon) program, with monthly and annual reporting

-- Secure P-ATO from JAB followed by an ATO from a partner agency
+• Secure P-ATO from JAB, followed by an ATO from a partner agency

 Compliance Categories

 There are three levels of FedRAMP compliance and authorization that follow NIST Federal Information Processing Standard (FIPS) guidelines.
-The levels are based on a number of criteria (e.g., 325 controls for FedRAMP Moderate baseline, 421 controls for FedRAMP High baseline), including how the loss of confidentiality, integrity, or availability would impact an agency.
+The levels are based on a number of criteria (e.g., 325 controls for FedRAMP Moderate baseline, 421 controls for FedRAMP High baseline), including how the loss of confidentiality, integrity, or availability would impact a federal agency.

-- 1. Low — for hosting data intended for public use, where unauthorized access would not compromise an agency.
+• 1.
+Low — for hosting data intended for public use, where unauthorized access would not compromise an agency.

-- 2. Moderate — for hosting information that is not available to the public (e.g., personally identifiable information), a breach of which would seriously impact an agency’s operation.
+• 2.
+Moderate — for hosting information that is not available to the public (e.g., personally identifiable information), a breach of which would seriously impact an agency’s operation.

-- 3. High — for hosting sensitive government information that could cause catastrophic harm (e.g., shut down operations, bring financial ruin, or threaten human life) if systems containing the information were breached.
+• 3.
+High — for hosting sensitive government information that could cause catastrophic harm (e.g., shut down operations, bring financial ruin, or threaten human life) if systems containing the information were breached.

 Steps to FedRAMP Authorization